lnkn/blog/src/pages/post/index.md

 ---
-title: Apple Crisp
+title: Peanut Butter Cookies
 description : A delicious apple crisp recipe
 date: '2018-09-26'
 image: cookie1.jpg
 ---

-# Apple Crisp

-*This apple crisp was such a hit at two Thanksgiving dinners this past week!
+This apple crisp was such a hit at two Thanksgiving dinners this past week!
 The top of the crisp is so deliciously full of oats and is the perfect ratio to apple.
-You’ll want to add this to the holiday baking list!*
+You’ll want to add this to the holiday baking list!

 ## Ingredients:
 - 4 **Honeycrisp apples**